onury/docma/templates/zebra/README.md

 ## Template Options

-Template specific options that can be used when building your documentation with this default template.
+Template specific options that can be used when building your documentation with Zebra.

 <table>
     <thead>